Morning after pill

 - If vomiting occurs within three hours of taking a tablet the dose should be repeated.

 - Periods may come early or be delayed after taking a morning after pill.
-If a period is more than 5 days late a pregnancy test is required.

 - If a woman becomes pregnant after taking a morning after pill, or was already pregnant when it was taken, there is no evidence of adverse effects.